Ingredients

 - 1 avocado, sliced

-- 1/4 C powdered peanut butter, (can substitute for regular peanut butter if desired.
-If using regular peanut butter, reduce water to 1/8 C)
+- ¼ cup powdered peanut butter, regular peanut butter will also work, if using reduce water to 1/8 cup

 - 2 tbsp rice vinegar